Send the link below via email or IMCopy

 - the golden thread--------------

-In 2014, the student group worked with an architect, visual artist, theatre practitioners and dance facilitator.
+We have worked with an architect, visual artists, creative writers, theatre practitioners and dance facilitator.

 Loved this town!